erwinkn/pulse-ui-tutorial/README.md

 Here is an example of a keyed vs. unkeyed scenario: [`examples/06-component-keys.py`](./examples/06-component-keys.py)

-Run this example, update the note and checkbox of the existing two items, and click "Prepend item".
+Run this example, write "test" in the first two items, click their checkbox, and click "Prepend item".

 You will notice that in the keyed version, the existing items properly shift down when a new item is added at the beginning of the list, their input and checkbox state moving with them.